Nico Hoerner Player Props: Cubs vs. Marlins

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .835, fueled by an OBP of .377 and a team-best slugging percentage of .458 this season.
+- Hoerner leads Chicago in slugging percentage (.450) thanks to eight extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks eighth, his on-base percentage ranks 36th, and he is 64th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks sixth, his on-base percentage ranks 42nd, and he is 67th in the league in slugging.

+- Hoerner will look to extend his four-game hitting streak.
+He's batting .190 in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.